SteelCompendium/data-gen/Draw Steel Rules.md

 - **Light:** Your skin sheds light for 10 squares.
 You can turn this on and off as a maneuver.
 - **Voice:** As a maneuver, you can communicate telepathically with another willing creature you have met before whose name you name, who can speak and understand a language you know, and is within 1 mile of you.
 You and the creature can respond to one another as if having a normal conversation.
 You can change the person you communicate with by changing the rune.

+#### SPARK OFF YOUR SKIN

+Your stone skin affords you potent protection.
+Your Stamina increases by 6 at 1st level, then increases by an additional 1 each time you gain a new level

 ## ELF, WODE

 See you the wood so dark and deep,
 Where runs the fox and hare?
 You know now why your mother weeps.
 Your father’s bones lie there.

 See you the river clear and sweet
 So beautiful and fair?
 Follow it in and you may meet
 The Queen of Dark and Air.

 Children of the sylvan celestials and masters of the elf-haunted forests called wodes, wode elves see all forests as their domain by birthright.
 They know and enjoy their reputation among humans for snatching children who wander too far into the woods.
 Humans should fear the trees.